 Malixe likes shooting with self-aware people and he has found that those who have had to struggle against and break through social norms and conventions to discover and define themselves are some of the most self-aware people in the world.
-He enjoys working with people who are performers, members of alternative lifestyle communities, artists, or are just plain interesting.
-Favorite subjects are burlesque performers, aerialists, leather folk, bdsm lifestylers, gothic and fetish models, queer or transgender individuals, pro dommes like Mistress Matisse (seen at the top of my profile page) and 'radical marching bands' like those who perform at Honk!Fest.
+He enjoys working with people who are musicians, performers, members of alternative lifestyle communities, artists, or are just interesting to him.
+Favorite subjects are burlesque performers, aerialists, leather folk, gothic, steampunk and fetish models, queer or transgender individuals, pro dommes like Mistress Matisse (seen at the top of my profile page) and 'radical marching bands' like Chaotic Noise Marching Corps, Environmental Encroachment and others like them who perform at Honk Festivals around the country.

 - Seattle, Washington, USA